lkcampbell/brackets-lorem-ipsum/README.md

 To avoid badly formatted HTML, both of these options ignore any `_wrap` options and are always set to `_nowrap`.

+**_orig[count]:** This option will insert the original Lorem Ipsum paragraph into the current document.
+The `count` option indicates how many paragraphs to insert.
+For example, `lorem_orig3` will insert three original Lorem Ipsum paragraphs into the document.
+If the `count` option is not provided, one original Lorem Ipsum paragraph will be inserted.
+Only the `_nowrap`, `_wrap`, and `_html` options will work with this option.

 **_fortune[count]:** For when you get sick of nonsensical Latin phrases, this option will insert random fortunes (similar to the Unix fortune program) into the current document.
 The `count` option indicates how many fortunes to insert.